zeaga/WaferCalc/README.md

 ## Development

-Wafer is written in C# and leverages the .NET runtime.
+WaferCalc is written in C# and leverages the .NET runtime.
 Contributions and suggestions are welcome!

 ### Folder Structure